Dayton, Iowa: Annual events

 Since 1937, Dayton has been the site of a rodeo on Labor Day weekend.
 It began with a pair of local cowboys and has grown to a National Championship Rodeo, sanctioned by the Professional Rodeo Cowboys Association.
 The rodeo features bareback riding, saddle bronc riding, bull riding, calf roping, team roping, steer wrestling, barrel racing, and the wild horse race.
 The rodeo has generated large crowds and high quality competitors.
 The rodeo features many types of domestic beers and American fare.

 Education

+It is in the Southeast Valley Community School District.
+The district operates Dayton Elementary School in Dayton.
+The district also operates Southeast Valley Middle School in Burnside and Southeast Valley High School in Gowrie.

-Dayton is a part of the Southeast Webster-Grand Community School District, established on July 1, 2005 by the merger of the Grand Community School District and the Southeast Webster Community School District.
-It was previously served by the Southeast Webster Community School District, which was formed on July 1, 1991 with the merger of the Central Webster Community School District and the Dayton Community School District.
+Dayton was formerly a part of the Southeast Webster-Grand Community School District, established on July 1, 2005 by the merger of the Grand Community School District and the Southeast Webster Community School District.
+In 2023 that district merged into the Southeast Valley district.

+Dayton was previously served by the Southeast Webster Community School District, which was formed on July 1, 1991 with the merger of the Central Webster Community School District and the Dayton Community School District.